 During the video we heard from people who experienced the "down side" of high-risk choices.
-They lost someone they love in an impaired-driving crash, or others drove impaired and injured or killed someone.
+They lost someone they love in an impaireddriving crash, or others drove impaired and injured or killed someone.
 In all situations, the risks were real, and both sides experienced great losses.
+View the Treasures Lost video.

 - Choices come with both positive and negative outcomes.
-Sometimes we are aware of the outcomes, and sometimes they are hidden. - Drivers are not the only people who suffer in impaired-driving crashes.
+Sometimes we are aware or the outcomes, and sometimes they are hidden. - Drivers are not the only people who suffer in impaired-driving crashes.
 Passengers, other drivers, pedestrians, and families also suffer.

+Reflection Questions

-Reflection Questions What I want to remember about the Treasures Lost video and discussion is What I want to remember about the freasones bost video and alseossion is How will this help me prevent future problems?
-16 x AT THIS MOMENT This s is a good time to check in with how you feel about making changes nt now.
-Which statement is closest to where you are at this moment?
-I am not ready to make low-risk choices.
-I am still thinking about making low-risk choices.
-I need something else to tip the balance.
-I am ready to start making low-risk choices.
-I need to put together a plan.
+What I want to remember about the Treasures Lost video and discussion is...
+How will this help me prevent future problems?
+Model of the test of test of

+- I am not ready to make low-risk choices. - I am still thinking about making low-risk choices.
+I need something else to tip the balance. - I am ready to start making low-risk choices.
+I need to put together a plan. - I am already making low-risk choices.
+I need to keep momentum going.
-momentum going.